nave-raj/ITMD542_Lab02/README.md

 One of the challenges I faced was ensuring proper validation and sanitization of user inputs to prevent security vulnerabilities.

 ## Results:
+In this lab I have successfully implemented all CRUD operations in the application and achieved persistence of contact data using a JSON file on the file system.Also I implemented basic error handling and validation for user inputs.

 ## Screenshot of Home Page
 <img width="1710" alt="image" src="https://github.com/nave-raj/ITMD542_Lab02/assets/129906985/843c6a77-2aa7-4374-bd82-64a955975800">